BlablaTara/SupportTool/README.md

 ### Seeding
 > To seed the testdatabase follow these steps:

+1. Create your database with mongo or couchbase
+2. Fill out the connections to the database in you .env-file (follow .env-example)
+3. Start the database in the containers with:

+$ `docker compose up -d`

+4. Now you can seed the database that you have choosen in your .env-file (DATABASE_TYPE)

 $ `cd backend`

 $ `npm run seed`

-> Your DATABASE_TYPE has to be on the database you wanne seed before it works

 ### **Couchbase-indexes:**